rocketeers/docs/II-Concepts/Tasks.md

 # Tasks

-An important concept in Rocketeer is Tasks : most of the commands you see right above are using predefined Tasks underneath : **Rocketeer\Tasks\Setup**, **Rocketeer\Tasks\Deploy**, etc.
-A lot of those are already defined by Rocketeer, but you can add your own tasks to Rocketeer to execute custom actions on your server too.
+An important concept in Rocketeer are Tasks.
+Most of the commands you see right above are using predefined Tasks underneath, like **Rocketeer\Tasks\Setup** or **Rocketeer\Tasks\Deploy**.
+A lot of those are already defined by Rocketeer but you can add your own tasks to Rocketeer to execute custom actions on your server too.

-A task can be three things :
+A task can be one of a three things:

-- A simple one-line command which will be executed in the latest release's folder, like `composer install`, or an array of one-line commands
+- A simple one-line command which will be executed in the latest release's folder.
+Like `composer install` or an array of one-line commands.
-- A closure, giving you access to Rocketeer's core helpers to perform more advanced actions
+- A closure, giving you access to Rocketeer's core helpers which allow you to perform more advanced actions.
 - And finally a class, extending the `Rocketeer\Abstracts\AbstractTask` class, giving you full at-home control.
 All custom-made Tasks must have at least an `execute` method.
 And that's all.

-Each level gives you a little more control and comfort – _this is intentional_, if you need more control than what Closures give you, then you probably need a class.
+Each level gives you a little more control and comfort – _this is intentional_.
+If you need more control than what Closures give you then you probably need a class.

 -----

 ## Hooking into Rocketeer's Tasks

-What most user will do is hook into the existing Rocketeer's Tasks.
-Rocketeer provides a built-in events system that allows you – at minimum – to execute actions before or after a Task's execution.
+What most users will do is to hook into existing Rocketeer's Tasks.
+Rocketeer provides a built-in event system that allows you – at minimum – to execute actions before or after a Task's execution.

 ### Defining Tasks in the config file

 You can hook into any task via the `hooks.php` file in Rocketeer's config file.
-The syntax is pretty basic, here you can see an example with the three types of Tasks mentionned above :
+The syntax is pretty straightforward.
+Below you can see an example of three types of Tasks mentioned above:

 ```php
 <?php